thejoshwolfe/git-vendor/README.md

 That project is a great start, but it's limited in functionality and written in a language hostile to complexity.
 In addition, it uses git commit messages as a source of truth for configuration, which does not play well with GutHub projects that require squash-merging all pull requests.
 I haven't checked to see if there are any performance issues to be worried about when using `git log --grep` to read configuration information, but it smells like the wrong tool for the job.

 The main issue with that project is simply its missing features.
 I at least want file name based include/exclude filtering, which optimally[1] involves pretty heavy algorithmic use of `git mktree`, and I have no interest in solving that problem in `sh`.
-I expect other enthusiasts share my distaste for complex Bash software, so a reimplementation in Python should improve collaboration as a bonus.
+Although the code in that project appears to be very high quality and well maintained software, I expect that a reimplementation in a more popular programming language (in this case Python) will improve collaboration.

 [1] It's possible to use simple `git add -A` on local file system content instead of fancy `mktree` algorithms, but that involves multiple additional moving parts and opportunities for things to go wrong and be surprising.
 For example, your global ignore rules might prevent some of the content from getting added, or the file system's case insensitivity or unicode normalization might cause surprises.
 In terms of what actually happens between these two approaches, `git add` seems simple at first, but `mktree` is more correct.